fundu-rs/fundu/README.md

 # Time units

-Time units are used to calculate the final `Duration`. `Seconds` are the base unit if no time unit was found in the input string.
+Time units are used to calculate the final `Duration`. `Seconds` are the default unit if no time unit was present in the input string.
 The table below gives an overview of the constructor methods and which time units are available.
 If a custom set of time units is required, `DurationParser::with_time_units` can be used.

 Name | Time unit | Calculation | `DurationParser::new` \| `parse_duration` | `DurationParser::` `with_all_time_units` | `DurationParser::` `without_time_units`